davevaidehi/HikeIt/README.md

 # 🌄 HikeIt

 HikeIt is a simple and responsive hiking-themed website built using HTML and CSS.
-This project showcases beautiful hiking locations with images and clean styling.

 ---